lilab-bcb/cumulus/docs/cellranger.rst

 	  - "1.1.0"
 	  - "1.1.0"
 	* - cumulus_version
-	  - Cumulus version for extracting feature barcode matrix, currently only "0.10.0" is available.
+	  - Cumulus version for extracting feature barcode matrix, currently only 0.10.0
 	  - "0.10.0"
 	  - "0.10.0"
+	* - docker_registry
+	  - Docker registry to use for cellranger_workflow.
+Options:

+	  	- "cumulusprod/" for Docker Hub images;

+	  	- "quay.io/cumulus/" for backup images on Red Hat registry.
+	  - "cumulusprod/"
+	  - "cumulusprod/"
+	* - cellranger_mkfastq_docker_registry
+	  - Docker registry to use for ``cellranger mkfastq``.
+	    Default is the registry to which only Broad users have access.
+	    See :ref:`bcl2fastq-docker` for making your own registry.
+	  - "gcr.io/broad-cumulus"
+	  - "gcr.io/broad-cumulus"
 	* - zones
 	  - Google cloud zones
 	  - "us-east1-d us-west1-a us-west1-b"
 	  - "us-east1-d us-west1-a us-west1-b"
 	* - num_cpu
 	  - Number of cpus to request for one node
-	  - 64
+	  - 32
-	  - 64
+	  - 32
 	* - atac_num_cpu
 	  - Number of cpus for cellranger-atac count
 	  - 64
 	  - 64
 	* - memory
 	  - Memory size string
-	  - "128G"
+	  - "120G"
-	  - "128G"
+	  - "120G"
 	* - feature_memory
 	  - Optional memory string for extracting feature count matrix
 	  - "32G"